ml6team/fondant/README.md

 pip install git+https://github.com/ml6team/fondant.git
 ```

-### 🧱 Deploying Fondant
+### 🧱 Running Fondant pipelines

-There are 2 ways of using fondant:
+There are 3 ways to run fondant pipelines:

+- [**Local runner**](https://github.com/ml6team/fondant/blob/main/docs/pipeline.md#local-runner): leverages [docker compose](https://docs.docker.com/compose/).
+The local runner is mainly aimed
+at helping you develop fondant pipelines and components faster by making it easier to run things on a smaller scale
+and iterate quickly on your pipeline.
+Once you have a pipeline developed, you can use the other runners mentioned below
+to better scale and monitor your pipelines.
+- [**Vertex runner**](https://github.com/ml6team/fondant/blob/main/docs/pipeline.md#vertex-runner): Uses Google cloud's [Vertex AI pipelines](https://cloud.google.com/vertex-ai/docs/pipelines/introduction) to help you
+orchestrate your Fondant pipelines in a serverless manner.
+This makes it easy to scale up your pipelines without worrying about infrastructure
+deployment.
-- Leveraging [Kubeflow pipelines](https://www.kubeflow.org/docs/components/pipelines/v1/introduction/) on any Kubernetes cluster.
-All Fondant needs is an url pointing to the Kubeflow pipeline host and an Object Storage provider (S3, GCS, etc) to store data produced in the pipeline between steps.
+- [**Kubeflow runner**](https://github.com/ml6team/fondant/blob/main/docs/pipeline.md#kubeflow): Leverages [Kubeflow pipelines](https://www.kubeflow.org/docs/components/pipelines/v1/introduction/) on any Kubernetes cluster.
+All Fondant needs is a url pointing to the Kubeflow pipeline host and an Object Storage provider (S3, GCS, etc) to store data produced in the pipeline between steps.
 We have compiled some references and created some scripts to [get you started](https://fondant.readthedocs.io/en/latest/infrastructure) with setting up the required infrastructure.
-- Or locally by using [docker compose](https://docs.docker.com/compose/).
-This way is mainly aimed at helping you develop fondant pipelines and components faster by making it easier to run things on a smaller scale.

-The same pipeline can be used in both variants allowing you to quickly develop and iterate using the local Docker Compose implementation and then using the power of Kubeflow pipelines to run a large scale pipeline.
+It is worth noting that the same pipeline can be used across all runners allowing you to quickly develop and iterate using the local
+runner and then using the Vertex or Kubeflow runner to run a large scale pipeline.

 <p align="right">(<a href="#top">back to top</a>)</p>